DPP4ResearchGroup/SALDI/ebjl7a3jubo.md

 | Data Acquisition | Instrumentation details and the parameters used in data aquisation |
 | Mass Spectra pre-processing | Records of detailed parameters used in baseline subtraction, smoothing and spectra alignment.
 If data normalization applied, details for peak peaking and data reduction are also included in here |
 | MSI Visulization | Records of information regarding to pick peaking methods and parameters used in image generation |
-| Analyte Identification | Procedures and parameters used in analyte
+| Analyte Identification | Procedures and parameters used in analyte identi